Are you considering hiring a project manager for your upcoming office build-out or renovation?

 2. Keeps your project on time and on budget

-With years of experience under their belt, your project manager should have a solution ready for any issue that may pop up during your build-out process.
+With years of experience under their belt, your project manager should have a solution ready for any issue that may arise during your build-out process.

 Dustin Hogzett